Carlito Fermina

-Carlito Fermina (born 6 January 2000) is a Dutch-Curaçaoan professional footballer who plays as a forward for Kozakken Boys.
+Carlito Fermina (born 6 January 2000) is a footballer who plays as a forward for club Kozakken Boys.
+Born in the Netherlands, he plays for the Aruba national team.

+Fermina has represented Curaçao at the youth level, before switching to play for Aruba.

 Club career

 Fermina made his professional debut for Excelsior in a 1–1 Eredivisie tie with Fortuna Sittard on 11 August 2018.

-Ahead of the 2019-20 season, Fermina moved to Almere City FC, starting on the U21 team, Jong Almere City.
+Ahead of the 2019–20 season, Fermina moved to Almere City FC, starting on the U21 team, Jong Almere City.

+Fermina joined amateur side Ter Leede in September 2023 from Italian club Alghero 1945.
+He earlier had a spell abroad, when he played for Greek third-tier outfit Anagennisi Ierapetra.

 Personal life

 Born in the Netherlands, Fermina is of Curaçaoan descent.